Planck 2013 results. VI. High Frequency Instrument data processing: Comparison with a severe selection of data.

-We then compare the spectra for the superclean ring selection and the normal ring selection.
-We use cross-spectra of offset-corrected half-ring maps, FIRST$\times$LAST.
+We then compare the spectra for the severe ring selection and the normal ring selection.
+We used cross-spectra of offset-corrected half-ring maps, FIRST$\times$LAST.
 The offset correction is done in order to avoid discrepancies at low-$\ell$ due to mask leakage.
-To avoid contamination from the galaxy, the masks applied to compute these offsets depend on the frequency: $f_\mathrm{sky}$= [70,70,40,40,20,20]\,\% for {[}100,143,217,353,545,857{]}\,GHz.
-Notice that, as the same sky mask is used with the normal and superclean maps, the errors bars do not include cosmic variance.
+To avoid contamination from the Galaxy, the masks applied to compute these offsets depend on the frequency: $f_\mathrm{sky}$= [70,70,40,40,20,20]\,\% for {[}100,143,217,353,545,857{]}\,GHz.
+Notice that, as the same sky mask is used with the normal and severe maps, the error bars do not include the cosmic variance.

-Actually, in the Gaussian case, the expected variance of the difference is induced by noise, and can be computed as
+Actually, in the Gaussian case, the expected variance of the difference is induced by noise, and can be computed as:

-where $C_{\ell}^{S}$ is the pseudo-spectrum for the superclean selection, $C_{\ell}^{N}$ is the pseudo-spectrum for the normal selection, $N_{\ell}$ is the noise pseudo-spectrum of the normal map, and $g = 0.65$ (or 0.55 for Galactic channels) is the average ratio of the hit numbers in the superclean map with the hit numbers in the normal map.
-This formula holds if the noise of the FIRST and LAST maps have the same pseudo-spectrum and are totally uncorrelated, and if the only difference between the normal and the severe selection is the number of hits in them.
+where $C_{\ell}^\mathrm{S}$ is the pseudo-spectrum for the severe selection, $C_{\ell}^\mathrm{N}$ is the pseudo-spectrum for the normal selection, $N_{\ell}$ is the noise pseudo-spectrum of the normal map.
+This formula holds if the noise of the individual half-ring maps have the same pseudo-spectrum and are totally uncorrelated, and if the only difference between the normal and the severe selections is the number of hits in them.

+This formula does not take into account the exact scanning strategy and its associated geometrical effects.
+We plot in Fig.~\ref{fig:binned_31_difference_143_mean_std} the difference of the two pseudo-spectra, as in Fig.~\ref{fig:difference_143_no_bins}, but normalized by the standard deviation expected with Eq.~\ref{eq:ExpectedVarianceSuperClean}.
+Consequently, we would expect in the ideal case the mean to be 0 and the standard deviation to be 1.

+The red curve is obviously not compatible with this ideal case.
+To check if this effect is due to the hit counts on the map or to the content of the rings, two sanity checks consisting of discarding the same number of pointing periods than the severe selection have been performed: \begin{itemize} \item a selection of randomly discarded pointing periods, \item a selection of discarded pointing periods shifted with respect to the severe one, by adding a constant to the list of discarded rings, modulo the total number of periods.
+The shifts are large to assess the impact of the fifth survey.
+Of course, the standard discarded ring list is still taken into account.
+We show in Fig.~\ref{fig:example_ROI_shifted} three examples of these selections which can be compared to the normal and the severe ones. \end{itemize}

+All the selections have the same number of discarded rings, but a different impact on the scanning strategy.
+The difference between the three realizations is driven by the absence or the presence of large stripes on the hit count maps, and depends on the shift.

+As can be seen in Fig.~\ref{fig:maps_143}, the random selection has fewer stripes than the shifted one in the hit count map, so we expect smaller deviations at low $\ell$ for this selection.
+This is due to the large chunk of consecutive discarded rings in the severe selection.
+One can see in Fig.~\ref{fig:binned_31_difference_143_mean_std} that the effects affecting the severe selection (the tilt in the mean, and the increase of dispersion at low $\ell$) are also present \revv{at different levels in the} sanity checks.